Canon 1D C vs Fujifilm X-T3

 The 1DC writes its imaging data to Compact Flash cards, while the X-T3 uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D C and Fujifilm X-T3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-T3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DC does not offer wifi capability.
+In contrast, the 1DC does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The X-T3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1DC has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the 1DC from Canon.
+Both the 1DC and the X-T3 have been discontinued, but can regularly be found used on ebay.
+The X-T3 was replaced by the Fujifilm X-T4, while the 1DC does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.